edmundhung/conform/docs/validation.md

 ## How it works

-Conform unified validation and submission as one single flow by utilizing the form submitter with a [custom submission type and intent](/docs/commands.md#command-button):
+Conform unifies validation and submission as one single flow by utilizing the form submitter with a [custom submission type and intent](/docs/commands.md#command-button):

 #### Flow